 There’s always a bit of mystery around how a therapist and client come to work together, and what happens when they do.

-My aim in this website is to assist with this mystery.
-As you look it over, you likely will begin to sense a bit about me and how you might feel working with me.
-If your reaction is positive, feel free to contact me.
-We’ll have a short telephone conversation to get more of a feeling for one another and then decide whether it makes sense to meet in-person (or by Telehealth) for further exploration.
-If not, I often can offer suggestions of other people you might see.
-If we decide to work together, we’ll talk about the process of therapy.
+My aim in this website is to assist with discerning whether you might want to work with me.
+If your reaction to what you encounter here is positive, contact me.
+We’ll have a short telephone conversation to get more of a feeling for one another and then decide whether it makes sense to meet in-person (which these days usually means by video “Telehealth”).
+If we decide not to work together, I often can offer suggestions of other people you might see.
+If we decide to go forward, we’ll talk about the process of therapy.
 I normally work weekly with most persons.

-I primarily see adult individuals although I will work with couples specifically seeking depth work.
+I primarily see adult individuals – and occasionally with couples seeking depth work.
 Otherwise, I work with all kinds of people, especially clergy and clinicians – no surprise there! – plus folks from a variety of fields, including medicine, business, and law.
-Much more important than what people do for a living is what they are seeking in life.
+Much more important than what you do for a living is what they you are seeking in life.
 I am always keenly interested in what is seeking to unfold in a person’s being – in psychological language, what the Self is seeking to engineer, and in religious language, where God is leading a person.

-Because developing a relationship in which the client/patient and I can discern together how the heart is seeking to change a person, and where it is seeking to lead him or her, I am reluctant to offer the typical list of “conditions” I “treat.”
-Instead, I will note five areas that have loomed large in my practice over the years -- with the caveat that what is important to me is not your “presenting concern,” but you.
+Because developing a relationship in which the you and I can discern together how the heart is seeking to change you, and where it is seeking to lead you, I am reluctant to offer the typical list of “conditions” I “treat.”
+Indeed, like the French psychiatrist Jean-Michel Oughourlian (and Jung, for that matter), I find most people come to me not with an “illness” to be cured but with a “problem” they wish to explore.
+So I simply note five areas that have loomed large in my practice over the years -- with the caveat that what is important to me is not your “presenting concern,” but the whole of you.
 And my ability to be of tangible assistance.

 Retirement.
 In recent years, I’ve enjoyed working with people in their 50s, 60s, and 70s as they contemplate the array of issues that surround retirement.